nicknisi/nicknisi.com/src/content/posts/coding-with-my-eyes-wide-shut.md

 The tedium struck me immediately.
 Here's an incredible engineer doing the same simple task multiple times, context switching between languages.
 Time that could be spent on more interesting problems.

 My teammate Nick and I claimed a corner of the conference room.
 We had a couple hours.
-Perfect time to experiment with something I'd been hearing about: vibe coding.
+Perfect time to experiment with something I'd yet to try: vibe coding.

 ## The Experiment